Varying Maintenance Payments

 - Supported dialogue – Mediated or collaborative approaches can provide an affordable option.

 - Arbitration – Where early agreement is not possible consider whether it is worth applying to the Court for a final decision.
-We offer arbitration to streamline the process and ensure early, affordable decisions.
+We offer arbitration as an alternative to the Court process and to streamline the process and ensure early, affordable decisions.
 This can be through FLiP presenting your case to an arbitrator or by you appointing one of our arbitrators to assist in settling your dispute.
 You do not need to be represented to bring your case to an arbitrator.

 - Litigation Technical cases are hard to take through the Court without professional support and it is hard to secure an order for a contribution to costs even if your case is successful.